visa for bali

 Do I Need a Bali Visa?
 Essential Requirements For Tourists in Indonesia 2025

-Indonesia offers several visa options for visitors planning to stay in Bali.
+Indonesia offers several visa options for visitors planning to stay.
 Choosing the right visa depends on your travel purpose, frequency of visits, and intended duration.

-The Single Entry Visit Visa for tourism is ideal for travellers planning a longer vacation in Bali beyond the standard Visa on Arrival period.
+The Single Entry Tourist Visa is ideal for travellers planning a longer vacation in Bali beyond the standard Visa on Arrival period.
 This visa allows a stay of up to 60 days, with possible extensions.
-It is granted for tourist purposes only, and applicants must apply prior to arrival through Indonesia’s immigration system or with the assistance of a visa consultancy.
+Applicants must apply prior to arrival through Indonesia’s immigration system or with the assistance of a visa consultancy.

 Single Entry Business Visa